Perhaps, you have already adopted a bunny or planning for getting one.

 The food habits of a wild bunny and a pet bunny are not the same!
 Just follow these tips for your pet rabbit.

-- Provide quality rabbit pellets.
-Young Rabbits need a high amount of fiver-containing granules for the proper to grow out.
-For a young bunny, around 80 gm pellets are enough.
+2. Provide quality rabbit pellets.
+Young Rabbits need a high amount of fiver-containing granules for them to grow out.
+For a young bunny, around 80 gm of pellets are enough.
 Remember, the ingredients of pellets are different for young and adult bunnies.
 Give pellets as a treat to your bunny.
-It is not a regular food to the bunny.
+It is not a regular food for the bunny.

-- You could offer rabbit-safe fresh vegetables twice or thrice a week.
+4. You could offer rabbit-safe fresh vegetables twice or thrice a week.
 For an adult bunny, 1-2 cups of vegetables are enough.
-Carrots are favorite to rabbits.
+Carrots are a favorite to rabbits.
 But don’t provide it for a lot at a time.
-Consumption of a lot of carrots is toxic for the rabbit.
+Consumption of a lot of carrots is toxic for rabbits.

-- You could provide some fresh fruit like bananas, apples, pineapples, watermelon, and other seasonal fruits to your bunny.
+5. You could provide fresh fruit like bananas, apples, pineapples, watermelon, and other seasonal fruits to your bunny.
 Fruits contain high sugar.
-So, give seasonal fruit as treat to your bunny.
+So, give seasonal fruit as a treat to your bunny.

 4. Keep Your Bunny Healthy and Safe

-- Also, you can use the loose screen behind the neck of the rabbit to pick her up.
-But you shouldn’t do this suddenly.
+4. Also, you can use the loose screen behind the neck of the rabbit to pick her up.
+But it would help if you didn’t do this suddenly.
 Just pick her gently.

 Grooming Your Rabbit

-Rabbits are nice looking creature and they are naturally clean.
+Rabbits are nice-looking creatures, and they are naturally clean.
 Moreover, as a pet owner, you should groom your rabbit regularly.

-Grooming includes the removal of excising far, removal of debris on the fur, brushing of fur, necessary cleaning, trim the nail, clean the eyes and ears, clean parasite.
+Grooming includes removing excising far, removing debris on the fur, brushing fur, cleaning, trimming the nails, cleaning the eyes and ears, and cleaning parasites.

 Teach Your Children How to Handle Bunny

-Kids are excited and love to play with the bunny.
-As bunny is an adorable and nice-looking pet, your kids usually try to pick up and cuddle it.
-But you know, there are some specific rules to pick up bunny.
+Kids are excited and love to play with the Bunny.
+As a bunny is an adorable and nice-looking pet, your kids usually try to pick up and cuddle it.
+But you know, there are some specific rules to pick up Bunny.

-So, teach your kids how to handle, care, and feed them also.
+So, teach your kids how to handle, care for, and feed them.
 Otherwise, the whole scenario can be turned into a messy condition.

 Keep Male and Female in a Cage or Hutch

-It would be great if you keep two bunnies (male and female) in a cage or hutch.
-Mating is an important part of every animal including human beings.
+Please keep two bunnies (male and female) in a cage or hutch.
+Mating is an integral part of every animal, including human beings.
 So, why will you deprive them?

-You should spay or neuter your bunny for birth control purposes.
+You should spay or neuter your Bunny for birth control purposes.
 You know there are a lot of bunnies in the shelter home.
-They are deprived of proper care and a house.
-So, you should be careful when you are not keeping bunnies as a commercial purpose.
+They are deprived of proper Care and a house.
+So, you should be careful when you are not keeping bunnies for a commercial purpose.

-If you are not interested to keep multiple bunnies in your home, you could keep a single bunny.
-In this case, you must take intensive care.
-Otherwise, he or she will be lonely.
-And you know bunny is a sensitive pet.
+You could keep a single bunny if you are not interested in keeping multiple bunnies in your home.
+In this case, you must take intensive Care.
+Otherwise, they will be lonely.
+And you know a bunny is a sensitive pet.
 Even they could die due to mild stroke in a frightening situation.

-Another important thing is keeping maintain the ratio of males and females.
+Another important thing is maintaining the ratio of males and females.
 One male and one female are good to go.
-But if they are the same gender they will start fighting. in this case, you could neuter or spay them.
+But if they are the same gender, they will start fighting.
+In this case, you could neuter or spay them.

 Provide Enrichment

-Bunny loves to get companions.
-Without a companion and a free environment, she or he becomes lonely.
+Bunnies love to get companions.
+Without a companion and a free environment, they become lonely.

-Additionally, the bunny loves to chew.
-If you don’t provide materials for chewing, then she or he will start chewing your bed, bookshelves, wooden furniture, and other belongings.
+Additionally, the Bunny loves to chew.
+If you don’t provide chewing materials, they will start chewing on your bed, bookshelves, wooden furniture, and other belongings.

-That’s why you should give some enrichment like interactive toys for your bunny.
-Cardboard castle can be a good option for your rabbit.
+That’s why you should enrich your Bunny with interactive toys.
+Cardboard Castle can be a good option for your rabbit.

-It is tough to understand initially.
-Get help from the expert on the behavior of the rabbit.
+It takes time to understand initially.
+Get help from an expert on the behavior of the rabbit.
 Try to learn when your rabbit is happy and when it is unhappy.
 Besides, you will get a lot of instant help from them.

 Consult a Vet at Least Once Per Year

 You already know that the rabbit has a long lifespan.
 The rabbit does not become ill quickly.
-But it is recommended to consult with a vet at least once per year to make sure that your bunnies are healthy and sound.
+However, it is recommended to consult with a vet at least once yearly to ensure your bunnies are healthy and sound.

 All the vets primarily who treat cats and dogs are not experts in rabbits.
 Just make sure that your vet is an expert on exotic animals.